Chart Color Schemes

 Merredin is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Merredin as of Nov 2025 is around 2800.
-This reflects an increase of 196 people since the 2021 Census, which reported a population of 2604 people.
-The change is inferred from the resident population of 2776 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 11.2 persons per square kilometer.
-Merredin's growth rate of 7.5% since census positions it within 1.4 percentage points of the national average of 8.9%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+The population of the Merredin statistical area (Lv2) is estimated to be around 2,856 as of November 2025.
+This figure reflects an increase of 252 people since the 2021 Census, which reported a population of 2,604 people.
+The change is inferred from the resident population of 2,823 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
+This level of population equates to a density ratio of 11.4 persons per square kilometer.
+The Merredin (SA2) experienced a growth rate of 9.7% since the 2021 census, exceeding the SA4 region's growth rate of 9.4%.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods in the area.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-With demographic trends indicating above median population growth for Australia's non-metropolitan areas, the suburb of Merredin is projected to grow by 487 persons to 2041, reflecting an increase of 17.9% in total over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+According to demographic trends, an above median population growth is projected for Australia's non-metropolitan areas.
+The Merredin (SA2) is expected to grow by 490 persons to 2041, reflecting a total increase of 15.7% over the 17 years.

 Frequently Asked Questions - Population